 From the Caribbean to the Andes to the Amazon, Colombia is full of beautiful locations.
 Some of the most charming are the small towns located all across the country.
 The following four pueblos are some of the very best to visit on your next relaxing weekend away from the traffic and chaos of the big cities.

-As an important transportation hub during much of the 19th century with goods arriving from Europe, the pueblo’s past is linked to the sea.
-Before artists decided this was an ideal place to paint, mules connected this riverine port with the capital.
+As an important transportation hub during much of the 19th Century with goods arriving from Europe, the pueblo’s past is linked to the sea.
+Before artists decided this was an ideal place to paint, mules connected this riverside port with the capital.
 Hence, the town is home to a museum of maritime objects, botany, and a colonial enclave of narrow cobble stone streets.

 Enjoy the many views of the Eastern Cordillera from the five bridges that connect this town in Tolima with the department of Cundinamarca.
 With an average temperature of 30 degrees celsius, take sunscreen and light clothing.